-CHATGPT AND HIGHER-LEVEL ASSIGNMENTS:
+GEN-AI AND HIGHER-LEVEL ASSIGNMENTS:

-START using ChatGPT
+START using GenAI

 Suggestion Why?

-Treat the introduction of ChatGPT into your classroom in the same way as you would any other eLearning tools, and use frameworks, like Gilly Salmon's e-tivities, and Diana Laurillard's Conversational Framework, to manage the process.
-There is no point trying to reinvent the wheel, there are a number of excellemt models to assist in the introduction of eLeatning into the classroom, have a look at them.
+Treat the introduction of GenAI into your classroom in the same way as you would any other eLearning tools, and use frameworks, like Gilly Salmon's e-tivities, and Diana Laurillard's Conversational Framework, to manage the process.

-ChatGPT is a really great tool to explore the meaning of academic fairness, and the importance of the quality of your sources.
+GenAI is a really great tool to explore the meaning of academic fairness, and the importance of the quality of your sources.
 Suggested citation process below.

-Give the learners an assignment, and ask them to ask ChatGPT for the solution to the assignment.
+Give the learners an assignment, and ask them to ask GenAI for the solution to the assignment.
 Ask them to submit that as a “first draft”, and then ask them to rewrite and refine that answer with more detail, and references.

 This can be really helpful for a number of different reasons: